 Once at the falls, you can swim and take in the views.
 I must warn you, though, that the falls are super powerful, and swimming can be a little challenging in the pool below.
 Luckily, just next to the falls is another calmer pool/section of the river that’s better for swimming.

 By Sarah Carter from ASocialNomad

-The Montverde Cloud Forest is excellent for hiking – there is 13km of marked trails, where you’ll pass by scenic waterfalls, reach the high point of the Cloud Forest for some excellent views and also see some of the birdlife here in the forest.
+The Montverde Cloud Forest is excellent for hiking – there are 13km of marked trails, where you’ll pass by scenic waterfalls, reach the high point of the Cloud Forest for some excellent views and also see some of the birdlife here in the forest.

-You are unlikely to see the famous Quetzal, but keep looking up and there’s lots of other avian life – more than 400 species are recorded here.
+You are unlikely to see the famous Quetzal, but keep looking up, and there’s lots of other avian life – more than 400 species are recorded here.
 Capuchin monkeys also abound here.
-Walk to the Mirador La Ventana at 1550m and you’ll head to a wooden platform overlooking the Continental Divide.
+Walk to the Mirador La Ventana at 1550m, and you’ll head to a wooden platform overlooking the Continental Divide.
 The trails here can be muddy, even in the dry season – this is a cloud forest, after all, so be prepared!

 Monteverde is in the Puntarenas region of Costa Rica, about 5.5 hours bus journey from San Jose.
-Getting to Monteverde is easy, you can take a rental car and drive, or take the bus from San Jose.
+Getting to Monteverde is easy, you can take a rental car and drive or take the bus from San Jose.
 There are also organized and guided tours from San Jose to Monteverde.

 By Elena from Passion for Hospitality

 The Tortuguero National Park is one of the most important nesting sites of some of the rarest sea turtle species in Costa Rica.
 Located about 80 kilometers from Limon on the northeast Caribbean coast, the park spans an area of over 77,000 acres.